open-wc/open-wc/docs/blog/testing-web-components-with-web-test-runner/index.md

 ### Accessibility (a11y)

-Not only does the Open Web Components project provide the generator that we are basing our web component on in this conversations, but they also vend [Chai A11y aXe](https://open-wc.org/docs/testing/chai-a11y-axe/) which binds [`axe-core`](https://github.com/dequelabs/axe-core) with [Chai](https://www.chaijs.com/) assertions for easy consumption in the `@web/test-runner` environment.
-This means that you can use the industry standard accessibility testing engine to confirm the the accessibility of you web component at unit test time.
+Not only does the Open Web Components project provide the generator that we are basing our web component on in this conversation, but they also vend [Chai A11y aXe](https://open-wc.org/docs/testing/chai-a11y-axe/) which binds [`axe-core`](https://github.com/dequelabs/axe-core) with [Chai](https://www.chaijs.com/) assertions for easy consumption in the `@web/test-runner` environment.
+This means that you can use the industry standard accessibility testing engine to confirm the accessibility of your web component at unit test time.
 This looks like the following:

 ```ts
 it('passes the a11y audit', async () => {